jaynal83/sprintlab/tasks.md

 - Some users have issues with installation.
 Need to create a YouTube video walking through the troubleshooting of likely issues.

+- Update the docs for the backend.
+It's still talking about Body with feet instead of wholebody3d model

 ### UI Revamp

 - Phase 0: Foundation — ✅ Done.
 Extracted 7 hooks from Viewport (1575→889 lines), split Telemetry into 5 sub-components (1309→244 lines), split ControlPanel into 6 sub-components (613→257 lines).
 UIContext deferred to Phase 1.